Unlocking Efficiency: Serverless PDF Processing Architectures

 Imagine a world where processing hundreds, or even thousands, of PDF documents is as simple as flipping a switch.
 That's the promise of serverless PDF processing.

 Serverless architecture is a cloud computing model where the provider manages the infrastructure, allowing developers to focus solely on writing and deploying code.
 It primarily revolves around two key concepts: Function as a Service (FaaS) and Backend as a Service (BaaS).
 FaaS allows developers to execute code in response to events without managing servers, while BaaS provides pre-built backend services like authentication and databases.
-According to AWS Whitepaper, serverless computing reduces operational overhead and accelerates development cycles.
+According to an AWS Whitepaper, serverless computing reduces operational overhead and accelerates development cycles.

 "Serverless uses managed services where the cloud provider handles infrastructure management tasks like capacity provisioning and patching."